 The effectiveness of the weapons depends on what version you're playing.
 Works pretty well on the Gamecube version but is utterly useless on the PS2 version.
 Also, the targeting system seems to have issues when it comes to short-ranged weapons, yet works really well once you start getting medium to long-ranged weapons.

 The "hunting" missions of every kind are terribly designed, which really hurt as they comprise about 60% of the whole game.
-You have no radar, and there are no "extra" enemies/stuff to find if you miss a few, and the only way to backtrack is to move right past the goal right to the beginning.
+You have no radar, and there are rarely "extra" enemies/stuff to find if you miss a few, and the only way to backtrack is to keep moving forward until you find another checkpoint.
 And all of these problems wouldn't be too bad, but the linear stage design just makes them unbearable.
+Team Chaotix had something like this in Sonic Heroes, only there you were only required to find half the things most of the time, rather than all of them, and there were more colours in that game so things stood out more.

 Cosmic Fall is a MAJOR pain in the ass because of the numerous tricky jumps over rotating platforms, and you'll have to fight with the awkward camera throughout the entire level; good luck beating this level on hard mode!
 The main saving graces are that both of its missions are to get to the end of the level (one is just further away), and parts of the mission are very fast.